morbiusmodelo/lunqrcl1ent/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Try to code something myself :)
 - ⚡ Fun fact: I still haven't got a girl :(
-- 😔 Also for some reason the discord svg is glitched so no discord icon :(
+- 😔 Also for some reason the discord svg is bugged so u may not see it on light mode github :(

 ### Connect with me: